top of page

 Club 345 is a Junior Youth Group for 3rd, 4th and 5th graders that meets once a month after church for fun, fellowship, and outreach to the community.
 Past events include: Tropical Mini Golf, Haunted Trail, Transformation Village, ACT musicals Elf & Matilda, Snow Tubing, Well Played Board Games, and Fake Sleepover.

-The Cherub Choir is open to children 5 years old–3rd grade and teaches the basics of note reading, singing technique, and counting, along with fun activities every week.
+During the school year, The Cherub Choir is open to children 5 years old–3rd grade and teaches the basics of note reading, singing technique, and counting, along with fun activities every week.
 The Cherubs sing periodically at 10:45 worship throughout the program year, including on Everybody Upstairs Sundays and the 3:00 pm Christmas Eve service.
 The Cherub Choir is co-directed by Dr. Kevin Seal, Director of Music, and Nanette Popa, Director of Children's Ministries.
 The choir meets on Wednesday evenings from 5:00 to 5:30 pm.

-Learning about Holy Communion
+Come to the Table: Learning about Holy Communion

 This class is an engaging, age-appropriate program that involves children in the meaning of the Holy Eucharist.
 It educates them about the sacrament for those already receiving it and prepares others to receive communion by giving them practical instruction at the altar rail.
 Godly Play 2 (Grades K–2) and Rite in the Middle (Grades 3–5) will have two sessions with clergy, concluded by receiving communion together at the 10:45 service.
 We hope all children will join in as we help deepen their experience of the Eucharist.
 Dates TBD.